andrej1c/wpdb-query-logger/README.md

 wpdb-query-logger
 =================

-Logs INSERT, UPDATE, SELECT queries
+Logs INSERT, UPDATE, SELECT queries performed using the WPDB class in Wordpress

-Don't forget to add a define('LOG_QUERIES', true); to wp-config.php
+For the hook to fire add a define('LOG_QUERIES', true); to wp-config.php